inyourbrowser.com

 Check it yourself

 This page does not ask you to trust us.
 It asks your own browser to prove that inyourbrowser.com keeps every file you process on your own device.
-You can do every check on this page without opening developer tools.
+Every check below works without opening developer tools.

 1. Watch your browser stop a data request

 The button below asks your browser to send a small piece of data to example.com.
-The browser should refuse, because this site asks it to refuse all outside requests.
-When you click the button, you will see the actual message your browser gave back.
+The browser refuses, because this site instructs it to refuse all outside requests.
+The actual message your browser returns will appear after you click.

 Try to send data